seyedrezamirkhani/Getting-and-Cleaning-Data/README.md

 The following libraries were also used by the script:

-- "LaF" package to read in fixed length text files quickly: version 0.6.1
+- "LaF" package to read in fixed length text files quickly (version 0.6.1)
-- "data.table" package to manipulate table data more efficiently in memory: version 1.9.4
+- "data.table" package to manipulate table data more efficiently in memory (version 1.9.4)
-- "dplyr" package to manipulate in memory data with SQL like operations: version 0.4.0
+- "dplyr" package to manipulate in memory data with SQL like operations (version 0.4.0)